Glenside Hospital (Adelaide): History of the hospital

-From the 1970s onwards, with falling numbers and changing methods of treatment, the original site was progressively sold off, largely for housing, and some of the historic buildings refurbished for use by organisations such as SA Health, PIRSA and ArtsSA.
-The main administration building has housed the South Australian Film Corporation since 2011, and 2.14 hectares of the original site was sold to Beach Energy in 2014.
+From the 1970s onwards, with falling numbers and changing methods of treatment, the original site was progressively sold off, largely for housing, and some of the historic buildings refurbished for use by organisations such as SA Health, PIRSA, and ArtsSA.

 Current mental health facilities

 In 2012, Stage 1 of a series of a transformation of the old facilities, with a Inpatient Rehabilitation Unit, Helen Mayo House and Shared Activities Centre (SHAC) housing up to 46 patients was completed.
 In total, the facilities were planned to include 129 individual living units, plus 20 supported accommodation units and a 15-bed intermediate care centre.
-By 2016 the hospital had only 119 beds.
+The new buildings were opened in 2013.

-Stage 2 included the construction of Acute Care Inpatient Services, Rural and Remote Services, Drug and Alcohol Services of South Australia (DASSA) and the Administration and Learning Services building.
+Stage 2 included the construction of Acute Care Inpatient Services, Rural and Remote Services, Drug and Alcohol Services of South Australia, and the Administration and Learning Services building.
+Glenside Health Services was built at the southern end of the site in 2013, along with new facilities.
+The centre opened with 129 beds, but the emphasis had shifted to more care provided at home and in the community, with only acute cases admitted to the facility for short periods.

-Glenside Health Services was built at the southern end of the site to co-locate mental health services with beautiful surroundings and shared garden spaces to enhance recovery.
-Staff commenced working in the new facilities with a new model of care.
-Services on site include Acute Care (Central Adelaide Local Health Network), Rural and Remote (Barossa Hills Fleurieu Local Health Network), Helen Mayo House (Women's and Children's Health Network), Inpatient Rehabilitation Services (Central Adelaide Local Health Network), Inpatient Alcohol and Other Drug Withdrawal Service (Southern Adelaide Local Health Network) and the Tarnanthi Forensic Sub-Acute Unit (Northern Adelaide Local Health Network).

 The former intermediate care centre became part of a new centre called the Jamie Larcombe Centre, providing mental health and Post-Traumatic Stress Disorder (PTSD) services to veterans.
 The centre sits adjacent to Glenside Health Services and is governed by the Southern Adelaide Local Health Network.

 In May 2019, an independent review conducted by two interstate experts and a representative of the Chief Psychiatrist's office found “attitudes and practices that are not in line with contemporary thinking” were prevalent in the ten-year-old 40-bed Inpatient Rehabilitation Service (IRS), as well as a building design unsuitable for longer-term residents.
 Intensive monitoring would continue until standards were met.

 In July 2019 it was announced that ten new forensic mental health beds had opened a dedicated Forensic Sub-Acute Unit at Glenside Health Services named Tarnanthi.
-A model of care specific to the facility had been developed and the state's Chief Psychiatrist, Dr John Brayley, had approved the facility.
+A model of care specific to the facility had been developed and the state's Chief Psychiatrist, John Brayley, had approved the facility.